Md-SabbirHosen/Job-Portal-Project-PHP-MySql-CSS/README.md

 - **Job Application:** Apply for the interested job and save the job.
 - **Employer Accounts:** Post and manage job listings as an employer.
 - **Responsive Design:** Currently developing.
+- **Report Generation:** Report generation system for admin panel and jobseekers.

 ## Technologies Used